-Following automatic enrollment, at least two notices will be mailed to customers within the first two billing cycles (approximately sixty days) after PCE service commences.
+Following automatic enrollment, a third enrollment notice will be mailed to customers, and a fourth and final enrollment notice will be mailed 30 days after automatic enrollment.
 Opt-out requests made on or before the sixtieth day following start of PCE Program service will result in customer transfer to bundled utility service with no penalty.
 Such customers will be obligated to pay charges associated with the electric services provided by the PCEA during the time the customer took service from the PCE Program, but will otherwise not be subject to any penalty or transfer fee from the PCEA.